andresugartechea/introToIM/finalProject/day1/day1.md

 ## Tasks:

 ·Work on the project's concept.
 ·Look for similar ideas on the internet.
-·Draw the schematic and build the circuit
+·Draw the schematic and build the circuit.

 ## Progress: